-Overview: The teacher inhabits the practice of mindfulness.
-This is particularly conveyed through the teacher's body in terms of his/her physical and non-verbal expression.
-Embodiment of mindfulness involves the teacher sustaining connection and responsiveness to moment-by-moment arising (within self, within individuals and within the group) and bringing the core attitudinal foundations of mindfulness practice to all of this.
-These attitudes are non-judging, patience, beginner's mind, trust, non-striving, acceptance, and letting go (Kabat-Zinn, 1990).
+The teacher inhabits the practice of mindfulness.
+This is particularly conveyed through the teacher's body in terms of their physical and non-verbal expression.

+Embodying mindfulness involves the teacher sustaining connection and responsiveness to momentby-moment arising (within self, within individuals and within the group), and bringing the core attitudinal foundations of mindfulness practice to all of this.
+These attitudes are non-judging, patience, beginner's mind, trust, non-striving, acceptance, and letting go, generosity and gratitude.

-- 1. Present moment focus expressed through behaviour and non-verbal communication - 2.
-Present moment responsiveness working with the emergent moment with spaciousness and ease - 3.
-Steadiness and vitality simultaneously conveying calm, ease, non-reactivity and alertness - 4.
-Allowing the teacher's behaviour is non-judging, patient, trusting, accepting and non-striving - 5.
-Natural presence of the teacher the teacher behaviour is authentic to their own intrinsic mode of operating
+1 Focus - Present moment focus expressed through behaviour and non-verbal communication.
+2 Responsiveness - Present moment responsiveness, working with the emergent moment with spaciousness and ease.
+3 Steadiness and vitality - the teacher simultaneously conveys calm, ease, non-reactivity and alertness.
+4 Allowing - the teacher brings forth qualities of non-judging, patience, trusting, accepting and non-striving.
+5 Natural presence - the teacher's behaviour is natural and authentic to their own intrinsic mode of operating.

-- Assessment of present moment awareness of and responsiveness to coverage and pacing of the teaching process is assessed in Domain 1 (Coverage, pacing and organisation of session curriculum), and the group process is assessed in Domain 6 (Holding the group learning environment). - ii.
-The qualities of mindfulness are conveyed throughout the whole teaching process.
+- Assessment of present moment awareness of and responsiveness to coverage and pacing of the teaching process is assessed in Domain 1 (Coverage, pacing and organisation of session curriculum), and the group process is assessed in Domain 6 (Holding the group learning environment). - The qualities of mindfulness are conveyed throughout the whole teaching process.
 This domain intends to capture how these qualities are conveyed 'implicitly' through the teachers' non-verbal presence and how they hold themselves within the teaching process.